Creasiion/trEFM_Analysis/README.md

 # trEFM_Analysis
-All code used to built the Streamlit app trEFM Analysis here: https://trefmanalysis.streamlit.app/
+All code used to build the Streamlit app trEFM Analysis here: https://trefmanalysis.streamlit.app/